VBukowsky81/SpringBootMVC/README.md

 User request objects then get parsed to extract particular data.
 The request then gets routed to a proper method, through what is called a Controller class or classes.
 The method to run could be based on the original request URL address, the HTTP method used, specific parameters, and many other conditions.

-So in the end, real MVC processing is based on URL resource end-point mappings.
+Mostly, actual MVC processing is based on URL resource end-point mappings.
 How you set these end-points is up to you.

 I can go on and on about MVC, and how amazing it is.
 But I will expand on this later.